Learn How To Play Angie

 Finally, the M8 goes somewhere new by starting on Dm.

 | Dm | Am | x3

 I C F | G |

-E7 – This should have been an Em, by turning it into an E7 the pull towards Am become stronger.
-However, instead of moving to Am, we go to G.
+E7 – This should have been an Em, by turning it into an E7 the pull towards Am becomes stronger.
+However, instead of moving to Am, we go to G, this is very unusual.

 G/B – This is just a V chord with the 3rd in the bass, it makes the move from C smoother.

 Angie – Step 1 (FRee Preview)